w3c/wcag-act-rules/content/css-restrict-orientation-b33eff.md

 ## Glossary

+### Namespaced Element {#namespaced-element}

+An [element][] with a specific [namespaceURI][] value from [HTML namespaces][].
+For example an "SVG element" is any element with the "SVG namespace", which is `http://www.w3.org/2000/svg`.

+Namespaced elements are not limited to elements described in a specification.
+They also include custom elements.
+Elements such as `a` and `title` have a different namespace depending on where they are used.
+For example a `title` in an HTML page usually has the HTML namespace.
+When used in an `svg` element, a `title` element has the SVG namespace instead.

 ### Outcome {#outcome}

 An _outcome_ is a conclusion that comes from evaluating an ACT Rule on a [test subject](https://www.w3.org/TR/act-rules-format/#test-subject) or one of its constituent [test target](https://www.w3.org/TR/act-rules-format/#test-target).
 An outcome can be one of the three following types: